Differences between Securities and commercial papers as per Kuwait legislations

 Types of shares

-• Redeemable preferred shares: it is the type of preferred shares that can be redeemed either on a specific date or after a specific period of time during the issuer duration.
+• Redeemable preferred shares: it is the type of preferred shares that can be redeemed either on a specific date or after a specific period of time during the issuer’s duration.

 • Irredeemable preferred shares: it is the type of preferred shares that can not be redeemed by the issuer within the period specified in the company’s contract and the value of these shares shall be settled upon issuer liquidation.

-• Convertible preferred shares: it is the type of preferred shares that gives its holders the right to convert such shares into ordinary shares in the issuer share capital at a subsequent date.
+• Convertible preferred shares: it is the type of preferred shares that gives its holders the right to convert such shares into ordinary shares in the issuer’s share capital at a subsequent date.

 • Participating preferred shares: it is the type of preferred shares that gives its holders the right to participate in earnings surplus along with ordinary shareholders after the distribution of dividends at a specified rate to these shareholders.

-Bonds is a borrowing process undertaken by shareholding companies through issuing bonds at fixed interest rate and for a defined period of time at the end of which the bonds value shall be paid back.
+Bonds are a borrowing process undertaken by shareholding companies through issuing bonds at fixed interest rates and for a defined period of time, at the end of which the bond value shall be paid back.

-A bond is a financial instrument entails indebtedness of issuer for the favor of bond holder who will hereby gain periodic distributions during the bond’s period or a payment or more of depreciation settlement or gain both payments which leads upon maturity to discharge of such bond.
+A bond is a financial instrument that entails the indebtedness of the issuer for the favor of the bondholder, who will hereby gain periodic distributions during the bond’s period or a payment or more of depreciation settlement or gain both payments, which lead upon maturity to the discharge of such bond.

 Types of bonds:

-• Government bonds: these are bonds issued by the government, ministries or public authorities and institutions, either through direct or indirect issuance or fully secured from the mentioned entities.
+• Government bonds are issued by the government, ministries, public authorities, and institutions, either through direct or indirect issuance or fully secured from the mentioned entities.

 • Convertible bonds: these are bonds that entitle their holders the right to convert into shares at a subsequent date.

-• Asset-backed securities: these are bonds have its structure based on key elements, including:
+• Asset-backed securities: these are bonds that have a structure based on key elements, including:

-2. Isolate bond assets and securitize them in a way to protect them from other creditors’ claims.
+2. Isolate bond assets and securitize them in a way that protects them from other creditors’ claims.

-3. Bondholders reliance on the assets of those bonds as a major source of periodic distributions and repayment of depreciation.
+3. Bondholders rely on the assets of those bonds as a major source of periodic distributions and repayment of depreciation.

 4. Bondholders bear the risk of any loss in the value of bond assets.

 Sukuk are considered the Sharia-compliant type of bonds.
-Sukuk or the so-called “Islamic securities” are the process of issuing official documents and financial certificates equal to the value of common share in an ownership, whether it is the benefit, right, a combination of both, a sum of money, or debt, where this ownership is already existed or under establishment, and is issued by virtue of a binding legitimate contract.
+Sukuk, or the so-called “Islamic securities,” are the process of issuing official documents and financial certificates equal to the value of the common share in ownership, whether it is the benefit, right, a combination of both, a sum of money, or debt, where this ownership has already existed or under establishment, and is issued by virtue of a binding legitimate contract.

-Sukuok are documents of equal value which represent common shares in the ownership of properties, benefits, services or assets in a particular project or investment activity.
+Sukuok are documents of equal value that represent common shares in the ownership of properties, benefits, services, or assets in a particular project or investment activity.

 The types of Sukuk:

-• Governmental Sukuoks: these are Sukuk issued by the government, ministries or public authorities and institutions, whether through direct or indirect issue or fully secured by the mentioned entities.
+• Governmental Sukuks: these are Sukuk issued by the government, ministries, or public authorities and institutions, whether through direct or indirect issues or fully secured by the mentioned entities.

-• Convertible Sukuk: the type of Sukuk that give holders the right to convert into shares at a subsequent date.
+• Convertible Sukuk: the type of Sukuk that gives holders the right to convert into shares at a subsequent date.

 • Sukuk based on assets: Sukuk do not entitle their holder to recourse (directly or indirectly) against the assets of those Sukuk.
-Holders of asset based Sukuk may recourse against outstanding liability of obligor mainly based on the creditworthiness of the obligor and their ability to repay.
+Holders of asset-based Sukuk may recourse against the outstanding liability of the obligor mainly based on the creditworthiness of the obligor and their ability to repay.

-• Asset-backed Sukuk: Sukuk have its structure based on key elements, including:
+• Asset-backed Sukuk: Sukuk has its structure based on key elements, including:

 1. The right of Sukuk holders to recourse (directly or indirectly) against Sukuk assets.

-2. Isolate Sukuk assets and securitize them in a way to protect them from other creditors’ claims.
+2. Isolate Sukuk assets and securitize them in a way that protects them from other creditors’ claims.

-3. Sukuk holders reliance on the assets of those Sukuk as a major source of periodic distributions and repayment of depreciation.
+3. Sukuk holders rely on the assets of those Sukuk as a major source of periodic distributions and repayment of depreciation.

 4. Sukuk holders bear the risk of any loss in the value of Sukuk assets.